OokTech/TW5-Bob/Configuration.md

   - `key` an optional key, if this is set than the same key has to be entered in each of the single file wikis in order for the server to save them.
   - `disable` set this to `yes` to disable the single file saver sever
+- `backups` this holds settings for automatic backups
+  - `enable` if this is set to `yes` automatic backups are enabled
+  - `backupFolder` the folder to store the backups in.
+  - `backupInterval` how long to wait after a change to make a backup in ms. Default is `600000`, which is 10 minutes,
+  - `saveOnLoad` if this is set to `yes` a backup will be saved when a wiki is loaded.
+  - `saveOnModified`if this is set to `yes` a backups will be triggered by edits to the wiki (see the documentation for important notes about this)
+  - `maxBackups` is the maximum number of backups to keep for any wiki.
+If there are more than this the oldest are removed until there are at most this number of backups.
 - `acceptance` this is a setting for accepting that you will get no help if you do something that requires it to be set.
 These are things that are either insecure or have a very good chance of breaking your wiki.
 You will get no